exercism/python/exercises/concept/ellens-alien-game/.docs/hints.md

 ## 1. Create the Alien Class

 - Remember that class methods are always passed `self` as the first parameter.
-- Remember the double underscores on _both_ sides of `__init__`
+- Remember the double underscores on _both_ sides of `__init__`.
-- Instance variables are unique to the object/class instance that posesses them
+- Instance variables are unique to the object/class instance that posesses them.
-- Class variables are the same across all instances of a class
+- Class variables are the same across all instances of a class.

 ## 2. The `hit` Method